 - The ability to be together as much as possible and give the children time to read together, explore together, create together, imagine together, play together, and build sibling friendships that will last a lifetime!

 We have adopted a Classical model of education for our homeschool.
+At its very core, a classical education pursues truth, goodness, and beauty.
+Liberal arts and studying from the classics are a priority.
 The Classical model divides learning into three stages: the grammar, dialectic, and rhetoric stages.
 The three stages roughly correlate with the elementary, middle, and high school years.
 The Bible actually refers to these three stages as knowledge, understanding, and wisdom: “By wisdom a house is built, and by understanding it is established; by knowledge the rooms are filled with all precious and pleasant riches.”
 Proverbs 24:3-4

-In the grammar stage, memorization of facts is emphasized.
-In the dialectic stage, questioning information and facts is emphasized.
-And in the rhetoric stage, communication skills are emphasized.
-Being in the grammar stage, the children are currently in the thick of memorizing as many facts as possible, including a Timeline of the entire world history, set to song.
+In the grammar stage, memorization of facts is the main focus.
+In the dialectic stage, questioning information and facts, reasoning, and logic are emphasized.
+And in the rhetoric stage, communication skills are refined.
 We have formed and attend a local classically-minded community as the basis of our homeschool.
 It is a tutoring program but resembles a Christian co-op, where we employ Claritas Classical Academy’s memory work.